b2p-fred/Test-SF5/README.md

 Then browse:
 - http://localhost:8080 for the PHPMyadmin Web interface
 - http://localhost:8001 for the API interface
+- http://localhost:8001 for the front end application

 The Docker configuration starts PHP-FPM and Nginx containers to allow executing the PHP scripts located in the *./src_api* folder.
+Also it starts a second Nginx instance to serve the *./src_ui* Html files.

 To stop all the services:
 ```shell